klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 #### AccountKeyFail

 `AccountKeyFail` is a class representing [AccountKeyFail](https://docs.klaytn.com/klaytn/design/accounts#accountkeyfail).
+It is used when all transactions sent from the account are expected to be failed.

 ##### Variables